This no-mayo potato salad with capers is a low-effort, high-impact summer side dish perfect for picnics and barbecues.

 Instructions

-- Drain the potatoes, return to the pot, and let stand for a minute to let them dry a little.
-Then add to the dill mixture.
-Toss to coat evenly and adjust the seasonings, if needed.
-Serve warm or at room temp.
+- Drain the potatoes, return them to the pot, and set aside for a minute to let them dry a little.

 Notes